BrugadaSyndrome/DistributedMandelbrot/README.md

 # Distributed Mandelbrot

-This program is able to generate Mandelbrot images in a distributed manor.
+This program is able to generate Mandelbrot images in a distributed manner.
 It leverages RPC calls to allow the worker instance to be on the same or different hardware as the coordinator instance.

 ### CLI Options